-Liv & Lewis, the couple behind @2bags1van on TikTok, quadrupled the value of a Mercedes Sprinter, from £11K to £45K, by transforming it into a chic mobile home with a toilet, shower and projector included.
+Liv & Lewis, the couple behind @2bags1van on TikTok and @2bags1van on Instagram, quadrupled the value of a Mercedes Sprinter, from £11K to £45K, by transforming it into a chic mobile home with a toilet, shower and projector included.
 We spoke to the couple, both 28, to find out a bit more about the costs, DIY and some hacks they carried out to save money.

 In 2019, the couple made the decision to leave their home and quit their jobs in London to travel around the world.
 However, the pandemic struck which brought their travel plans to a halt.
 February 2021 saw the couple spending £11K on a van and renovating the blank canvas into their very own mobile home.
 They spent a total of 7 months on the project and £13K on the interiors of the van, which included all the furnishing, electric and plumbing.